laurafiig/crystal-collector-game/README.md

-# week-4a-game
+Crystal Collector Game
+homework number 4, reccomended option

+An interactive game for web browsers using jQuery

-crystal collector game made with html, bootstrap and jquery
+Using html, bootstrap javascript & jquery